navaiy/admin-panel/README.md

-This admin panel has been edited by jazzmin and works only for the right languages
+This admin panel has been edited by jazzmin and works only for the rtl languages

 ![sds](jazzmin/static/a3.png)
 ![sds](jazzmin/static/a1.png)